tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

   The date of the Monday of the week during which the comparison was first submitted.
-Note that it is possible that the comparison is updated at a later time but it is rather rare.
+Note that it is possible that the comparison is updated at a later time, but it is rather rare.

 users.csv
 ---------

 This file contains the list of users who appear in the comparisons.csv file and the trust scores evaluated by Tournesol based on the two mechanisms:
   1. trusted domain for email addresses
   2. vouching system